dashqa/GazpromExchCNYTHB/README.md

 <h2>GazpromExchCNYTHB</h2>
 <p>
-    Telegram bot to monitor the cross rate between the RUB and the THB via the CNY.
-Only for Gazprombank clients.
+    Telegram bot to monitor the cross rate between RUB and THB via CNY.
+Only for clients of Gazprombank and Broker Bank GPB (Joint Stock Company).
 </p>